e-seng/download-drive-files/README.md

 ## Limitations
-Unfortunately, this script is unable to download or copy text from a Google Docs file, which includes any Google Docs, Google Sheets, Google Slides or any file which utilize Google's online editor.
+Unfortunately, this script is unable to download or copy text from a Google Docs file, which includes any Google Docs, Google Sheets, Google Slides or any file which utilizes Google's online editor.

 This function can be used for downloading any other files apart from the ones listed above.